rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-14-5d2fdd1de8dd3aa2-listing-of-new-securities-of-rdb-infrastructure-and-power-limited.md

 stocks:
 - RDBPOWER
 tags:
+- conversion
+- equity
 - listing
+- lock-in
 - new-securities
-- preferential-allotment
-- warrant-conversion
-- equity-shares
-- lock-in
+- preferential-issue
 title: Listing of New Securities of RDB Infrastructure and Power Limited
 ---